Skip to content Skip to footer

 Pages: Design

-This is the creative stage of the training lifecycle.
-At this point you will use your training plan to detail and make a concrete lesson plan (written outline, script of the individual lessons) and the syllabus for the students.
+When designing you will use your training plan (potentially a written document) to detail and put together a concrete lesson plan (written outline, script of the individual lessons), including the syllabus (teaching aids and materials needed by the trainers to teach the course) that will be written in the Develop stage.
 Keep in mind that this is an iterative phase, you might want to update your Plan and your Design a few times before it is robust.
+If a successful course completion will lead to certification, you should include in your design stage how you will evaluate/assess that the trainees meet the learning outcomes in this stage.

-To guide you in this process you can consult and get inspired by the ELIXIR GOBLET Train-the-trainer (TtT) and Learning paths resources.
-In the TtT you can find inspiration for many steps of the training lifecycle to design your lesson.
-With the Learning paths you will be guided through the process of creating a ordered set of lessons/materials.
-Access TeSS to find reusable materials and get even more inspired in your adventure.
+Get inspired in your adventure by accessing TeSS to find reusable materials and consulting the ELIXIR GOBLET Train-the-trainer (TtT) and Learning Paths resources.
+In the TtT, you can find inspiration for many stages of the training life cycle to design your training lessons/materials.
+With the Learning Paths, you will be guided through the process of creating an ordered set of lessons/materials.
+For additional guidance on the DESIGN stage, explore our Course design: Considerations for trainers – a Professional Guide.

 What are the pedagogical aspects?

-When designing a training course, one should consider the Nicholls’ paradigm for curriculum development, more specifically:
+When designing a training course, the Nicholls’ paradigm should be considered for curriculum development, in combination with models of learning, such as the model from Döring.

-• define the learning outcomes (LOs) based on the topics you have defined in your lesson plan.
+• Phase I. Define the learning outcomes (LOs).
+These should be simple, measurable, achievable realistic and time-bound (SMART).
 For writing down the specific LOs, you utilise the Bloom taxonomy that will help you specify KSA (Knowledge, Skills, Abilities) that learners are able to demonstrate after the Deliver stage.
 This allow creating tangible evidence that learners have achieved during the learning process.

-• define the learning experience which is any setting like lectures, games, acitivities, … in which learning takes place.
-Each LOs should be related to at least one learning experience.
+• Phase II.
+Define the learning experiences (LEs).
+Each LOs should be related to at least one learning experience which is any setting like lectures, games, acitivities, … in which learning takes place.

 Nicoll's paradidm